Atelier-Shiori/detectstream/Readme.md

 # Support
 detectstream currently supports these sites:
 ## Anime
-Safari, Webkit, Chrome, Roccat Browser and Omniweb: Crunchyroll, AnimeNewsNetwork, AnimeLab, Viz Neon Valley, Viewster, Wakanim, Funimation, Netflix, Hidive, VRV,  Tubitv, Yahoo View, AsianCrush, AnimeDigitalNetwork, Sony Crackle, Adult Swim, and Plex.tv Media Server (locally and on the web).
+Safari, Webkit, Chrome, Edge, Roccat Browser and Omniweb: Crunchyroll, AnimeNewsNetwork, AnimeLab, Viz Neon Valley, Viewster, Wakanim, Funimation, Netflix, Hidive, VRV,  Tubitv, Yahoo View, AsianCrush, AnimeDigitalNetwork, Sony Crackle, Adult Swim, and Plex.tv Media Server (locally and on the web).

-Chrome and Safari only (requires Javascript Execution): Viewster, Amazon Prime Video, Adult Swim (For Safari, you need to have "Enable Javascript from Apple Events" enabled in the [Developer Menu](https://support.apple.com/kb/PH21491).
+Chrome, Edge and Safari only (requires Javascript Execution): Viewster, Amazon Prime Video, Adult Swim (For Safari, you need to have "Enable Javascript from Apple Events" enabled in the [Developer Menu](https://support.apple.com/kb/PH21491).
 For Google Chrome, View > Developer > Allow JavaScript from Apple Events)

 ## Manga
-Safari, Webkit, Chrome, Roccat Browser and Omniweb: Crunchyroll
+Safari, Webkit, Chrome, Edge, Roccat Browser and Omniweb: Crunchyroll

 # How to use
 Sample source code for using this helper program in Objective-C and Swift can be seen [here](https://github.com/Atelier-Shiori/detectstream/wiki/Usage)